 Harmful inactive ingredients

-Even if you get past the chance of neurotoxicity that acetaminophen has, the inactive ingredients in tylenol scream toxic and dangerous.
+Even if you get past the chance of neurotoxicity that acetaminophen has, the inactive ingredients in tylenol are downright toxic and dangerous.

 I can go on with these ingredients and their dangers but you get the picture.
 Even if the remainder of them were sunshine and fairy dust I still don’t think I would be comfortable putting these substances in my kid.